allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 * Twitter API client adapter,
 * a message broker publisher adapter.

-The outbound adapters, instead of delegating to a public domain service, implement the port interfaces which are part of the domain.
+The outbound adapters implement the port interfaces (e.g. ```ArticleRepository```, ```AuthorRepository```, ```SocialMediaPublisher```).
+Port interfaces are part of the domain.

+It makes the adapters pluggable and potentially replaceable.
+For example you could replace ```ExternalServiceClientAuthorRepository``` with a client to a facade-service aggregating multiple user data sources e.g. LDAP, an ERP system, a legacy DB.

+You might say: "Hey, when was the last time you replaced a database with a different one".
+Well, good point, it doesn't happen everyday.
+Still, in a microservice-oriented architecture exchanging adapters of legacy services with new ones is very common.
+If you are still not convinced, I'm pretty sure you would at least benefit from avoiding spaghetti code, where "everything depends on everything".
+Even in a "layered" architecture you wouldn't like your View to explode upon serialization of a managed JPA entity, would you?
+The [Open Session In View Anti-Pattern](https://vladmihalcea.com/the-open-session-in-view-anti-pattern/) is still quite common.
+It makes my eyes bleed just as mixing JPA annotations with Jackson and JAXB.
+An independent domain model makes much more sense when you've refactored such projects before.

 <img alt="API package structure" src="/img/articles/2020-05-09-hexagonal-architecture-by-example/twitter.png"/>

-Below you'll find an example of social media publishing implementation, which translates the domain article to ```ArticleTwitterModel``` and sends the result via the ```TwitterClient```.
+Below you'll find an example of ```SocialMediaPublisher``` port implementation, which translates the domain article to ```ArticleTwitterModel``` and sends the result via the ```TwitterClient```.
 The domain ```ArticlePublisher``` which delegates social media publication to a list of ```SocialMediaPublisher``` port interfaces, has no clue about the existence of any Twitter API integration code such as HTTP clients.